Subscribe now at our mid-year discount price:

 Sign up for text study this year with Rabbi Sam Feinsmith, Rabbi Marc Margolius, or both!

-For over fifteen years, IJS has offered weekly translations of classic Hasidic texts for personal study and spiritual growth.
-This year, Rabbi Sam Feinsmith will offer a deep dive into the teachings of Rabbi Dov Ber, the Maggid of Mezeritch (1704-1772), the Ba’al Shem Tov’s successor as the leader of the Hasidic movement.
+Rabbi Sam Feinsmith offers a deep dive into the teachings of Rabbi Dov Ber, the Maggid of Mezeritch (1704-1772), the Ba’al Shem Tov’s successor as the leader of the Hasidic movement.

 One of the most influential figures in the history of Hasidism, Rabbi Dov Ber inspired a generation of devoted students to spread the teachings of the Ba’al Shem Tov to communities across Eastern Europe, transforming Hasidism into a popular movement.
 Yet he differed from the Ba’al Shem Tov in adopting an orientation to Jewish practice that was less ecstatic and more contemplative.
 As such, his teachings provide a rich foundation for meditation practices to cultivate the mind and point us toward the expansive ocean of divine awareness within.